Manages the end-to-end infringements system in Victoria

 For enquiries regarding warrants, contact Fines Victoria.
 (See 'Who's involved' for contact details.)

 Alternatively, you can visit the Sheriff's office locations (External link) nearest to you in regional or metropolitan Victoria.

 - Follow the Sheriff's Office on Twitter (External link)

 - What happens if you don't pay a fine (External link)

 - What to do if your wheel has been clamped (External link)

-- Read the Attorney-General's annual reports
+- Read the Attorney-General's annual reports on the infringement system

 Information for people who have been visited by a sheriff's officer